elixir-cldr/cldr_calendars/README.md

 ## Inspecting calendar dates

-The examples in this readme reflect inspecting dates as they will be in Elixir 1.10.
-Until that time if you wish to inspect dates in the same manner, add this code to your project:
+The examples in this readme reflect inspecting dates as they are in Elixir 1.10.
+For earlier releases of Elixir add this code to your project:

 ```elixir
 if Version.compare(System.version(), "1.10.0-dev") == :lt do